 Filmmaking in El Dorado County

 Check out the interactive map with a history of filmmaking in El Dorado County.
-Go on a self guided, Hollywood style tour to where big blockbusters were filmed locally!
+Go on a self-guided, Hollywood style tour to where big blockbusters were filmed locally!
 From the beautiful South Fork of the American River that Spielberg picked for “Indiana Jones” to the PiPi Campground that Redford unearthed for his famous “Horse Whisperer”, see first-hand where Hollywood legends created movie magic.
 Learn more>>

 Dry Diggings Distillery

 In 2016 El Dorado County welcomed Dry Diggings Distillery, the first of its kind in El Dorado County in a very long time.
-The 90-minute tour and tasting takes guests through the production cycle from field to glass.
+The 90-minute tour and tasting take guests through the production cycle from field to glass.

 Ride the Rails

 The El Dorado Railroad is the oldest railroad line west of the Mississippi River.
 Ride a piece of history on original Gang Cars which were used by railroad inspectors, officials, workers, and others to travel the rails.
 Great fun for all ages!

 Hattie’s Museum, the 362-foot hard rock mine, gift shop, stamp mill, hiking trails, and gold panning make for a terrific outdoor adventure for the whole family.
 Bring a picnic and enjoy a day of history and adventure.

 There’s a lot of history in El Dorado County.
 So much so, there are two museums!
 The El Dorado County Historical Museum is an excellent representation of the county’s history, complete with a research center.
 The Fountain & Tallman Museum is owned and operated by the El Dorado County Historical Society.
 Built in 1852, it is the oldest building on Main Street and is listed on the National Register of Historic Places.